BY PAKSY PLACKIS-CHENG

 The other thing that is surprising, and this feeds into technology, is how easy it is to create and build your business with different websites and apps in which you can hire people.
 This puts it at our fingertips.
 Twenty years ago, it took so much more to start a business.
 You can do almost all of it online with a small budget.
 I started my business with less than $130.

-What has been a real challenge for you in your business?
+What has been a challenge for you in your business?

 What insights do you have for fellow entrepreneurs?

 Relationships are everything.
-When building a solid business the best source of business for most of us are referrals, because you’re not spending as much time trying to convert them.
+The best source of business for most of us are referrals, because you’re not spending as much time trying to convert them.
 On top of that, they value you, so they are going to pay more than someone that you’re begging to do business with.

 Invest money and time in relationships.
 Make the relationship memorable.
 Do things that help them remember that you care, that you think about them.
 I learned this in sales before I had a business.